juicedata/juicefs-csi-driver/docs/en/administration/monitoring.md

 - **`juicefs_volume_del_errors`**: This is a counter that records the number of errors that occurred when unmounting JuiceFS volumes from nodes.
 This corresponds to CSI's `NodeUnpublishVolume` operations.
 If this value continues to grow, it may indicate:
   - Unmount operation is blocked (e.g., volume still in use).
   - Mount point information is missing or inconsistent.

+- **`juicefs_volume_path_health`**: This is a Gauge type metric used to indicate the health status of the volume path.
+Labels include `volume_id`, `volume_path`, and `pod_uid` (the business Pod UID).
+When the volume path is healthy, the value is 1; if a problem is detected, the value is 0, indicating that the volume path is unhealthy.
+Possible indications include:
+  - Missing mount point.
+  - mountpod is running, but the mount point is in an abnormal state.
+  - Access timeout.

 In addition to the above custom metrics, Prometheus will also scrape standard Go process metrics (such as `go_goroutines`, `go_memstats_*`, etc.) and process metrics (such as `process_cpu_seconds_total`, `process_resident_memory_bytes`, etc.).